dimazyuwono/alpha-login-monitor/README.md

 | ALPHA_SERVER_ENDPOINT  	| Target endpoint to stream the log |
 | ALPHA_SERVER_PORT  	    | Target port to stream the log     |

+# Example

+To try the demo you can check [this](https://github.com/syhrz/alpha-login-monitor/tree/main/example).

 # Todo

 This application is not complete yet, there are a few tweaks that can be made: